-- 1. Epigenomics: Growing awareness of interaction of the biological, the social and the physical environment - Innovative technologies (UM and Philips developing mobile phones for diabetes prevention in India) - 3.
+- 1. Epigenomics: Growing awareness of interaction of the biological, the social and the physical environment - 2.
+Innovative technologies (Point-of- care tests; e-health) - 3.
 Involvement of private organizations and multinationals in Public Health (financing)

 Global + Local = Glocal

 - What is going on locally is continuously shaped by what is going on globally - Local health determined by local and global processes - Local condition unique product of history and culture - Diversity across the world with regard to health, health risk and access to care